Women in firefighting: Hong Kong

 The Hong Kong Fire Services Department started recruiting women for control and ambulance staff in the 1980s; however, the first firewoman was not hired until 1994.

 As of 2003, there were 111 uniformed females, but only 8 were operational firefighters.

 India

 In 2002 Harshini Kanhekar became the first women firefighter of India.

-In 2003, the Tamil Nadu Fire and Rescue Services permitted women to join and a appointed Priya Ravichandran as a Divisional Fire Officer, making her one of the first female fire officers in the country, and the first one to win the Anna Medal for Bravery.
+In 2003, the Tamil Nadu Fire and Rescue Services permitted women to join and appointed Priya Ravichandran as a Divisional Fire Officer, making her one of the first female fire officers in the country, and the first one to win the Anna Medal for Bravery.

-In the same service Meenakshi Vijayakumar has attended more than 400 incidents and in 2013 was awarded the President’s Fire Service Medal for Gallantry.
+In the same service Meenakshi Vijayakumar has attended more than 400 incidents and in 2013 was awarded the President's Fire Service Medal for Gallantry.

 In 2009, a proposal was mooted in the Municipal Corporation Chandigarh to allow women into the fire services.

 In 2012, the Mumbai Fire Brigade inducted five women firefighters, making them the first in the history of the organisation.

 In 2013, the department inducted its second batch of women firefighters.

 Iran

 Japan

-As of 2003, the Tokyo Fire Department (TFD) – the second biggest fire department in the world – had 666 female firefighters, or 3.8% of the total.

-In 2009, as part of a recruitment drive, it was stated that there were 17,000 female fire service staff, though it is not clear how many of these were operational rather than support roles.

-In 2015, the TFD had 18,700 active firefighters.
-Only 1,200 (6.4% of the operational force) were women.

-The first woman was appointed to the Kawasaki Fire Department rescue unit in 2016.